nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add /nShrek p/66666666 a/69 l/Swamp`

-Can also add a patient by appointment
+### Adding an appointment to a patient: `appt`

+Adds a scheduled upcoming appointment with a patient in DocBob's contact list.
+Add an appointment to a patient by their index, which is shown when the `list` command is entered, as well as the date and time of the appointment.

 Format: `appt INDEX /dDATE`
-where DATE is DDMMYYYYhhmm or DDMMhhmm
+where INDEX must be a positive integer (1,2,3,...) and DATE is DDMMYYYYhhmm or DDMMhhmm

 Examples:
-* `appt 12 200420210930`
+* `appt 12 d/200420210930`
+* `appt 3 d/25120800`

 ### Deleting a patient's contact: `delete`